sausheong/polyblog/README.md

         3. JSON encoded headers
         4. Response body (your data)

-The content for the response body is mostly going to be HTML so your responder should be able to generate HTML string.
+The content for the response body is mostly going to be HTML so your responder should be able to generate the HTML string that is sent back as the response.

 To support other responders, I've refactored away the methods to generate the HTML response: